Pastoral Care at Ripley St Thomas

 At Ripley we pride ourselves on ensuring that all our pupils receive a high quality of pastoral care.
 We encourage pupils to be kind, to take an interest in those around them, to look after their surroundings and to pursue their dreams.
 It is important to us that every child has the opportunity to flourish, knowing that they are loved by God.

-Our Vice Principal, Mrs Benter, leads the pastoral team at Ripley.
-Mrs Benter works closely alongside Mr P Wilson, Senior Assistant Principal Behaviour, Attendance and Inclusion.
+Our Deputy Headteacher, Mrs Benter, leads the pastoral team at Ripley.
+Mrs Benter works closely alongside Mr P Wilson, Senior Assistant Headteacher Behaviour, Attendance and Inclusion.
 We expect our pupils to look smart, be punctual, be organised and be ready to learn.
 High standards of behaviour in and out of lessons is expected; no child has the right to disrupt the learning of others.

 Mrs Benter is also our Designated Safeguarding Lead, ensuring that all pupils are able to report concerns about themselves and others that will be taken seriously and dealt with effectively.
 Working closely with a team of Deputy DSL’s, Mrs Benter ensures that Ripley is a safe, welcoming environment where each pupil feels safe.